 In Canada, just as we do across our global operations, we seek to minimize our impact on the environment.

-While the commodities we source – copper, nickel, zinc and cobalt, to name a few – are critical materials in green technologies, such as solar panels, wind turbines, electric vehicles and lithium-ion batteries, we know we must uphold our Purpose to responsibly source these commodities that advance everyday life.
+While the copper, nickel, zinc and cobalt we source are critical materials in technologies conducive to the energy transition, such as solar panels, wind turbines, electric vehicles and lithium-ion batteries, we know we must uphold our to responsibly source these commodities that advance everyday life.

 An obvious manner we can do that is through recycling.
-We recycle a wide variety of complex end-of-life electronics in order to extract sustainable metals, helping support a circular supply chain that gives a second life to products that might otherwise be sent to landfill.
+We recycle a wide variety of complex end-of-life electronics to extract metals, helping support a circular supply chain that gives a second life to products that might otherwise be sent to landfill.

-Raglan Mine, as an operator in the Canadian Arctic, recognizes the importance of acting responsibly within this unique environment.
-Moreover, as the first Canadian mining company to have signed an Impact and Benefit Agreement (IBA) with an Aboriginal group, Raglan Mine has a deep history of being responsive to the environmental concerns of the local Indigenous communities nearby its operations.
+Our Raglan Mine, operating in the Canadian Arctic, recognizes the importance of acting responsibly within this unique environment.
+Moreover, as the first Canadian mining company to have signed an Impact and Benefit Agreement (IBA) with an Aboriginal group, Raglan Mine has a history of engaging with the local Indigenous communities nearby its operations on environmental concerns.